Ask the Commish.Com

 Heyward, Connor

+The Raiders signed fullback Connor Heyward to a two-year, $5.5M max value deal.
 The contract includes $2 million fully guaranteed.
-Heyward was reportedly wanted back in Pittsburgh as Rapoport notes, but he lands in Las Vegas where he was wanted by new Raiders head coach Klint Kubiak.
+Heyward was reportedly wanted back in Pittsburgh, but he lands in Las Vegas where he was wanted by new Raiders head coach Klint Kubiak.
+He has no fantasy value.

 Walker, Kenneth - KC